coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

     mobile devices and retina displays.
 However, any image format will work.

 After uploading your logo and favicon, click "Save".
 You should now instantly see your logo applied in the dashboard.
-In a new tab, go to http://localhost:8000/ and you'll see that your logo and favicon show up everywhere on your site.
+In a new browser tab, go to http://localhost:8000/ and you'll see that your logo and favicon show up on your site.

 .. figure:: images/tut01/adding_logo.jpeg